 For most, the best practice should be to work smarter not harder here, to avoid out-of-hand costs and having to add temporary employees to meet sudden increases in demand.

 eBay Guaranteed Delivery can help you boost customer satisfaction, your account metrics, and conversions.
 Here’s how to enroll

 Outsourcing some or all of your fulfillment operation to third-party logistics will enable you to meet the order processing and shipping requirements to get on eBay Deals.

 How Deliverr can fulfill eBay orders seamlessly

-If you want to improve your seller rating on eBay via faster and cheaper fulfillment, Deliverr can help.
-We’re pre-integrated into eBay’s fast shipping program, Guaranteed Delivery, offer rates competitive with FBA, and can get you set up in a matter of minutes.
+If you want to improve your seller rating with faster and cheaper fulfillment, Deliverr can help.
+We’re pre-integrated into eBay’s fast shipping program, eBay Fast ‘N Free, offer rates competitive with FBA, and can get you set up in a matter of minutes.

 Our easy onboarding means you can start fulfilling your eBay orders quickly in just a few clicks.
 Once we receive your inventory, we will sync with your sales channels so that orders automatically start flowing in.

 With Deliverr, fulfillment shouldn’t be something you constantly have to worry about.
 It just works.
 Much like how Fulfillment by Amazon integrates seamlessly with Amazon Prime, Deliverr integrates with eBay Guaranteed Delivery.

 Finally, eBay’s Daily and Weekly Deals are invite-only programs, which means you will need to contact eBay to be considered.
 They are one of the notoriously difficult marketplaces to contact, but the Consumerist has a list of contact options gathered from around the web.